pchapin/clac/C++-Style.md

   rule also applies to function-like macros.

 + There should be no space after the reserved words `if`, `for`, or `while`.

++ There should be no space after '<' or before '>' in a template argument or paramter list.

+      template<typename T>

 + A source file shall be formatted assuming that a fixed width font is used.
 Alignment may be used between source lines to emphasize relationships between those lines even if doing so